Git Setup

 Mac:

-• Mac systems will require the “Xcode Command Line Tools” installed, so open a terminal (to find your terminal search for “terminal” in your Spotlight), type in the command xcode-select --install, and follow the prompts.
-After the install finishes, try typing git --version.
-If you want a newer version of Git, download the official Mac git installer.
+- Mac systems will require the “Xcode Command Line Tools” installed, which includes Git.
+Open a terminal (to find your terminal search for “terminal” in your Spotlight), type in the command

 Linux:

-• Install from your distribution’s software center or package manager (for Ubuntu sudo apt install git).
+.
+If Git is not already available, install from your distribution’s software center or package manager (for Ubuntusudo apt install git

 Configure Git